AanZee/conventions/general/README.md

 Name your files like your components.
 A SCSS component selector e.g. .blog {} will have the filename _blog.scss.
 A SCSS mixin beautifulGradient will have the filename _beautiful-gradient.scss.

 ## Naming
 Use the right naming style per language.
-We prefer camelCase, PascalCase or dashes.
+We prefer dashes, camelCase or PascalCase.

+### Dashes
+- CSS selectors
+- Angular template translation labels
+- GIT branches
+- File names
+- Folder names

 ### camelCase
 - JavaScript